soloschenko-grigoriy/gamedev-patterns-ts/README.md

 # Gamedev Patterns and Algorithms in Action with TypeScript

-> Applying Principles of Clean Architecture to Enterprise Frontend Application

 ## Project setup
 - install Node.js (the version is specified in package.json)
 - if you have nvm installed: